shakes76/PatternAnalysis-2024/recognition/49094642 Graph Neural Network/README.md

    ```python
    module.py
    ```
-   Graph convolutional network model with 4 layers of convolution
+   Graph convolutional network model with 4 layers of convolution.

 3. Data prediction
    ```python
    predict.py
    ```
-   Load the GCN model and data, perform node classification prediction, and output the prediction results
+   Load the GCN model and data, perform node classification prediction, and output the prediction results.

 4. Training the model
    ```python